 Further, Bitou has identified the following opportunities in which the likelihood of the occurrence of fraud is increased:

-- Rapid turnover of key employees through resignation or dismissal;
+- Rapid turnover of key employees through resignation or dismissal.

-- Dishonest and dominant management;
+- Dishonest and dominant management.

-- Inadequate training programmes;
+- Inadequate training programs.

-- Complex business structures;
+- Complex business structures.

-- No effective internal audit function;
+- No effective internal audit function.

-- Continuous problems with regulatory agencies; and

-- Large year-end and unusual accounting transactions.